exercism/elm/concepts/random/introduction.md

 The second way to generate a value is by using `generate : (a -> msg) -> Generator a -> Cmd msg`, but that can only be done inside an Elm application.
 In that case, the Elm runtime may use `step` as well as outside, non-pure resources to generate seeds.

-For the remaining of this module, we will focus on generators.
+For now on, we will focus on generators.

 Let us pretend, for the sake of showing examples, that we have defined with `initialSeed` and `step` a function `generate : Int -> Generator a -> List a` that generates a number of values from a generator.

 The `Random` module provides two basic generators for generating integers and floats within a specific range: